gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 ogr2ogr -t_srs 'EPSG:4326' -s_srs 'EPSG:27700' boroughs_geo.shp London_Borough_Excluding_MHW.shp
 ```

-subtituting the name of the input and output .shp files with your own.
+substituting the name of the input and output .shp files with your own.

-## 2. Convert the shapefile to geoJson.
+## 2. Convert the shapefile to geoJSON.

 Type the following: